miwipe/ngsLCA/README.md

 remotes::install_github("wyc661217/ngsLCA")
 ```

+# Reference genomic database
+The toolkit is built upon the [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) therefore requires the reference database(s) complying to the NCBI format, i.e., fasta header should contain accession ID as the first string that appears in the [NCBI access2taxID file](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/accession2taxid/nucl_gb.accession2taxid.gz), and the corresponded taxaID is present in NCBI taxonomy dmp files.
+This can be the NCBI-nt, or any divisions of NCBI-RefSeq.
+For custom reference genomes not covered by NCBI, their accession IDs and the corresponded NCBI taxonomic IDs need to be manually attached to the NCBI access2taxID file before running the ngsLCA main program.

 # Test dataset
 For a quick test of whether the installation of ngsLCA was successful, input alignments files in bam format can be found in the folder: "bam_files".
 To generate alignment files from your own data (in bam/sam/sam.gz) please follow this quick guide:

 1. Download raw sequencing data, example fastq-files can be found in the fastq folder (It is assumed that all fastq-files have been demultiplexed, trimmed and quality controlled).

 2. Download a database of your own choice.
-The toolkit is built upon the NCBI taxonomy therefore requires the reference database(s) complying to the NCBI format, i.e., fasta header should contain accession ID as the first string that appears in the NCBI access2taxID file, and the corresponded taxaID is present in NCBI taxonomy dmp files.
-This can be the NCBI-nt, NCBI-RefSeq, or a subset like the NCBI-RefSeq plastid database:
+Here we use NCBI-RefSeq plastid database:

 ```
 mkdir refseq_plastids;